flexiblepower/powermatcher-documentation/PowerMatcher-Monitoring.md

-# Monitoring Power Matcher
+# PowerMatcher Monitoring

-There are several ways to monitor a Power Matcher cluster.
-In this section we will give a brief overview.
-We will start with describing logging framework within Power Matcher.
-The logging framework support several adapters for different log formats and monitor options.
-We will describe the CSVLogger adaptor and the ElasticSearch adapter.
-We will describe an example with the KLE stack.
+There are several ways to monitor a PowerMatcher cluster.
+This section describes the logging framework within PowerMatcher.
+The logging framework supports several adapters for different log formats and monitoring options.
+The CSVLogger adaptor is the first implementation.
+A small tutorial is added that describes how to implement the KLE stack on top of the CSVLogger.